Canon 2000D vs Fujifilm X-Pro2

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the X-Pro2 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the X-Pro2 are recent models that are part of the current product line-up.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 2000D vs Fujifilm X-Pro2